top of page

 How to Leverage This:

-- Say "yes" to invitations, even if they're outside your usual comfort zone.
+- Say "yes" to invitations and everything that comes your way, even if they're outside your usual comfort zone.
 Attend campus events, join clubs, or participate in intramural sports.

 - Use campus resources like the student center or library as places to study and socialize.
 These communal spaces often lead to spontaneous conversations and connections.